Whoever marries the spirit of this age will find himself a widower in the next. ~ William Ralph Inge

 The movement of young adults out of the suburbs is now contributing to what economists and urban planners are calling the early stages of the death of suburbia.
 And the symptoms of its demise are pretty obvious.

 No one wants a McMansion anymore

 In August 2016, Bloomberg quoted the real-estate site Trulia saying that sales of huge (between 3,000 and 5,000 square feet), cheaply constructed, off-the-plan mansions have dropped dramatically in 85 of the country’s 100 biggest cities.
+You can find the Trulia information here.
 In one cited example, in Fort Lauderdale, the extra money that buyers were expected to be willing to pay to own a McMansion fell by 84% from 2012 to 2016.
 A Business Insider article recently stated that the “youngest generations of homebuyers tend to value efficiency more than ever before and feel that McMansions are impractical and wasteful”.

 Malls have become ghost towns

 Maybe you’ve visited a suburban mall recently and wondered where all the people are.
 Or where all the stores are.
 Empty shop-fronts aren’t just bad for mall ambience, they signal a shift in where younger people like to shop.And it’s not just the closure of small retailers that mall owners have to worry about.
 Stores like Macy’s, Sears, and JCPenney are referred to in commercial-speak as “anchor stores”.
 It’s always been believed if a mall has a couple of anchor stores it can’t fail.
 But all of those aforementioned department stores are currently closing hundreds of locations.
 Real-estate firm CoStar estimates that “nearly a quarter of malls in the US, or roughly 310 of the nation’s 1,300 shopping malls, are at high risk of losing an anchor store”.